cory-weller/BIOL4585/12_plotting_with_ggplot/README.md

 12. ...and add the code used to generate it.

 This recent plot is great, but there's a problem of data overlapping.
-With scatter plots (`geom_point()`), any points that shareidentical X and Y values will overlap.
+With scatter plots (`geom_point()`), any points that share identical X and Y values will overlap.
 We can display the data in a couple different ways to get a better idea of the distribution.

 13. Modify your code from **11** from a scatter plot to each of three other methods: a jitter plot, using `geom_jitter()`, a violin plot, using `geom_violin()`, and a boxplot, using `geom_boxplot()`.
 What are the differences between these three plots?
 What are similarities in what they tell you?